 United States v.
 Hall, 974 F. Supp.
 1198, 1203 (C.D.
 Ill.
 1997); see also Harris v.
-City of Chicago, No. 14 C 4391, 2017 WL 3142755, at \4 (N.D.
+City of Chicago, No. 14 C 4391, 2017 WL 3142755, at 4 (N.D.
 Ill.
-July 25, 2017) (finding expert offering testimony about coercive interview techniques and false confessions but who had not researched or systematically analyzed documented factors that correlate with false confessions).
+July 25, 2017) (finding that although expert possessed knowledge of false confessions and coercive interrogations, there is no indication he has researched the specialized area of coercive interrogations and false confessions drawing on the principles of rational decision making, perception, and interpersonal influence, or that he has systematically analyzed documented factors that correlate with false confessions).
 Although "[t]he fact that an expert may not be a specialist in the field that concerns [his] opinion typically goes to the weight to be placed on that opinion, not its admissibility," Hall v.
 Flannery, 840 F.3d 922, 929 (7th Cir.
 2016), the witness must still meet the Rule 702 threshold of knowledge, skill, experience, training, or education.
 See 2023 Committee Notes to Fed.
 R. Evid.
 702, citing Bourjaily v.
 United States, 483 U.S. 171, 175 (1987) ("The preponderance standard ensures that before admitting evidence, the court will have found it more likely than not that the technical issues and policy concerns addressed by the Federal Rules of Evidence have been afforded due consideration.").